okdv/wrench-turn/README.md

 Run the generated build dir (/wrench-turn/frontend/build) with the desired web server, such as NGINX

+#### Frontend (svelte preview)

+If you simply want to use Node to render the frontend for development, run

+`npm run preview`

 ## Contributing

-Pull requests should be made on the `develop` branch
+1) Fork repository
+2) Clone your fork
+    - `git clone https://github.com/your-username/wrench-turn.git && cd wrench-turn`
+3) Create a branch for what you're working on at that time
+    - `git checkout -b super-cool-feature`
+4) Commit and push
+    - `git add . && git commit -m "feat: super awesome feature #420" && git push origin super-cool-feature`

-git pre-commit hook will attempt to run `go build`, `go test` successfully before committing
+    - **Note:** git pre-commit hook will attempt to run `go build`, `go test` successfully before committing
+5) Open a PR requesting to merge your feature branch with our develop branch, and wait for review

 Please follow this git commit message format